Hunger Strike Medal: Surviving medals

+In September 2023, Glasgow Women's Library decided to buy Maud Joachim's medal as it was awarded for the first WSPU hunger strike in Scotland.
+The money raising campaign was successful and it was brought back to the library in October.

 In popular culture

-The BBC television series Call the Midwife, featured an episode with an elderly suffragette played by Annette Crosbie who gifted her Hunger Strike Medal to one the nurses who cared for her.
+The BBC television series Call the Midwife featured an episode with an elderly suffragette played by Annette Crosbie who gifted her Hunger Strike Medal to one of the nurses who cared for her.

 Medal recipients

-If known, this list also contains the dates of their arrest as inscribed on their medals.
+As of October 2025 there are 91 known medal recipients.
+If known, this list also contains the dates of their arrest(s) as inscribed on their medals.

 Likely medal recipients

 These women are WSPU hunger strikers who therefore meet the conditions to have been awarded a medal but the evidence of their medal has yet to be located.